Columbian black-tailed deer (O.h. columbianus)

 Given the space constraints on the mill site and disturbance from human activity to the west and to the east, the proposed corridor will likely only serve as a link to larger habitats to the north, rather than as on site habitat.
 However, it still needs to provide enough security to accommodate movement.
 The recommended minimum width of this type of wildlife corridor is about 820 ft (250 meters).
+Of course that is not politically feasible on the north side of the headlands, but 150 feet from the property line is too narrow.
 The maximum recommended length is approximately 0.6 mile (1 kilometer), which is close to the distance from the open space area to the Pudding Creek watershed.

-The exact dimension and design of the wildlife corridor on the mill site should be determined by a qualified wildlife biologist, who can identify the needs of the species traversing it.
+The exact dimension and design of the wildlife corridor on the mill site should be determined by a qualified and unbiased wildlife biologist, who can identify the needs of the species traversing it.

 For more information about wildlife corridors, refer to the following online resources:

 Determining Corridor Width:

 Important Criteria and Parameters of Wildlife Movement Corridors – a Partial Literature Review:

 Guidelines for Designing Wildlife Corridors (With Statistics):

 The Theory of Wildlife Corridor Capability: